Wyche Fowler: Early life and education

 Fowler was born in Atlanta, Georgia.
 He attended Davidson College, and then served in the United States Army as an intelligence officer.
 After discharge, he returned to school to earn a J.D. degree from Emory University School of Law.

 Career

 From 1965 to 1966, he became the chief of staff for Congressman Charles Weltner, and after holding this post for two years, he resigned to become a private attorney.
-From 1974 to 1977, he served as an Atlanta City Councilman, and he used this position as a stepping stone to the House.
+From 1974 to 1976, he served as president of the Atlanta City Council, and he used this position as a stepping stone to the House.